JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

 Description:
 ^^^^^^^^^^^^

 A simple observation operator based on the identity operator that allows scaling by another GeoVaL.
-The operator performs :math:`H(x) = x * a` where `x` is a variable at the lowest model level and `a` is some other customizable scaling GeoVaLs that is two dimensional.
+The operator performs :math:`H(x) = x * a` where `x` is a variable at the lowest model level and `a` is some other customizable scaling GeoVaL that is two dimensional.
 The scaling variable may optionally be raised to a power.

 Configuration options:
 ^^^^^^^^^^^^^^^^^^^^^^